 8. Accessing and Updating Personal Information

 You may request access to your personal information, corrections and/or deletions of the same by using the Contact Information set forth below.
 We will use reasonable, good faith efforts to promptly address your concerns, subject to legal retention obligations and legitimate business needs.

 When making a request, individual users are asked to identify themselves and the information requested to be accessed, corrected or removed.
 We may decline to process requests that are unreasonably repetitive or systematic, require disproportionate technical effort, jeopardize the privacy of others, would be extremely impractical, or for which access is not otherwise required.
 Correcting or removing data is done free of charge to the user unless doing so requires a disproportionate effort.
 After deleting your information from active servers, copies may remain in our backup system.

 We also welcome users' requests not to receive certain forms of communication from the Coalition and third parties and not to have certain information shared with nonaffiliated third parties.
-If you prefer that we not disclose your personally identifiable information to nonaffiliated third parties, you may request us not to make those disclosures (except as required by law) by contacting us as described above.
+If you prefer that we not disclose your Personal Information to nonaffiliated third parties, you may request us not to make those disclosures (except as required by law) by contacting us as described above.
 If you elect to opt out of certain disclosures, we may not be able to offer you certain services and products.
-Please note that personally identifiable information does not include publicly available information that is lawfully made available to the general public from federal, state or local government records, widely distributed media or disclosures to the general public required by law.
+Please note that Personal Information does not include publicly available information that is lawfully made available to the general public from federal, state or local government records, widely distributed media or disclosures to the general public required by law.